Tchaoser/AI-Search-Engine/README.md

 curl "http://localhost:5000/search?q=test"
 ```

-You should see JSON mock results.
+You should see a search bar and subsequent results.

 2. Refresh the frontend page (`http://localhost:5173/`).
 Mock search results should now appear, confirming the integration works.